 Still I applied it all over my head and waited 25 minutes.
 It took forever to rinse this out of my hair and I noticed how straw like my hair felt which surprised me.
 When I used the high lift color from L'oreal my hair never felt like this.
 When i looked in the mirror I panicked because my hair looked so dark!
 Like a very dark brown shade.
 I washed my hair a few times thinking maybe I did not get all the dye out.
 I saw some color rinse from my hair but when i checked again still a very dark brown color.

-I ended up doing a soapcap this morning to get the color out of my hair because I hated it so much.
-They should take this product off the shelves because it is THAT horrible.
+I ended up doing a soap cap this morning to get the color out of my hair because I hated it so much.
+So to those of you that pick up the Light Brown shade hoping to achieve a light brown color be careful because on me it ended up processing as a dark brown color.